Easy-buttons

 Mainly because we need the validation and partly because free-drinks and adventures are fun.

-Of course we could try to do it for ourselves but it’s just easier, to put that uncomfortable lesson off and file it under one of many lessons that no one really teaches you, in the classroom or at home.
+Of course we could try to do it for ourselves but it’s just easier, to put that uncomfortable lesson off and file it under one of many lessons that no one really teaches you.

-That, as well as inhaling fairytales as a girl at a violent speed, I can’t help but think plants the seed of a ‘saviour complex’ that most of us females need to grapple with throughout our adult lives.
-And thus, makes finding a partner simply exhausting, for both parties involved.
+That, as well as inhaling fairytales as a girl at a violent speed; I couldn’t help but think it plants the seeds of a ‘saviour complex’ that most of us females need to grapple with throughout our adult lives.
+And thus, makes finding a partner simply exhausting, for both parties.

 As one person can’t plug up all our pain, now can they?